Rest In Power, Guru.

 the street, narrated by a man, whose voice, could be the loudest in a

-room, without ever, raising a tone.
+ver, raising a tone.
 Honestly, he will forever be known

 as the man who showcased mastery, by truly living up to his name.